SpaceX Launches ISRO’s GSAT-N2 Communication Satellite into Space

 SpaceX Successfully Launches ISRO’s GSAT-N2 Communication Satellite

-According to Radhakrishnan Durairaj, Chairman and Managing Director of New Space India Limited (NSIL), the commercial arm of ISRO, the GSAT-N2, or GSAT-20, has been successfully placed in its intended orbit, positioning it for its crucial role in India’s communication infrastructure.
+Radhakrishnan Durairaj, Chairman and Managing Director of New Space India Limited (NSIL), the commercial arm of ISRO, confirmed that GSAT-N2, also known as GSAT-20, had been successfully placed in its designated orbit.
+This successful launch strengthens India’s communication infrastructure and solidifies ISRO’s position as a major player in global satellite communications.

-GSAT-N2 is an advanced communication satellite developed jointly by ISRO’s Satellite Centre and the Liquid Propulsion Systems Centre.
-With a data transmission capacity of 48 Gbps, the satellite is designed to enhance broadband services and provide nationwide in-flight connectivity.
-It will continue the legacy of the GSAT series of communication satellites, supporting India’s Smart Cities Mission by adding significant data transmission capacity.
+What is GSAT-N2?
+GSAT-N2 is an advanced communication satellite developed collaboratively by ISRO’s Satellite Centre and the Liquid Propulsion Systems Centre.
+With a significant data transmission capacity of 48 Gbps, the satellite is designed to provide enhanced broadband services and contribute to India’s growing need for nationwide in-flight connectivity.
+Continuing the legacy of the GSAT series, GSAT-N2 will play a crucial role in supporting India’s Smart Cities Mission, offering much-needed communication bandwidth for the development of urban hubs.

-Expected to operate for 14 years, GSAT-N2 features 32 user beams, including 8 narrow spot beams for the Northeast region and 24 wide spot beams for the rest of India.
-These beams will be supported by hub stations located across the mainland.
-The satellite’s Ka-Band HTS (High Throughput Satellite) communication payload provides a throughput of approximately 48 Gbps, enabling robust communication services.
+Expected to have a lifespan of 14 years, GSAT-N2 is equipped with 32 user beams, including 8 narrow spot beams focused on the Northeast region and 24 wide spot beams covering the rest of India.
+These beams will be supported by a network of hub stations across the country.
+The satellite’s high-throughput communication payload, utilizing Ka-Band HTS technology, will enable a throughput of around 48 Gbps, facilitating high-speed data transmission.

 Leave a Reply